dussy42/restaurant-booking/README.md

 type → heroku login
-After the login run the following commands heroku run python manage.py makemigrations heroku run python manage.py migrate ```
+After the login run the following commands heroku run python manage.py makemigrations heroku run python manage.py migrate ...

 # Credits<br>
-Full credit goes to code institute for the template provided to make this project a possiblity
+Full credit goes to code institute for the template provided to make this project a possiblityl